summer-espresso/ops/README.md

   -h Display this help.
   -p Port of the remote connection.
   -q Quiet mode.
-  -s Suffix of operations files.
+  -r Reverse mode : processes files in reverse order -s Suffix of operations files.
 Default is '.ope.json' -u Remote user for the connection.
 Default is 'root' -v Display version.
   -w Working directory.
 Default is the current directory.
   -x [tags] Exclude tags.
 Do not execute operation containing this tags.